-- i) Understanding of criminal law, the criminal justice system in Ireland including the role of the DPP; and of domestic and international prosecution principles. - ii) Ability to quickly master wide-ranging briefs; assimilate large volumes of information and arrive at clear positions. - iii) Communications, networking and influencing skills, as required to operate at a senior level. - iv) Demonstrate strong analytical and decision making skills. - v) Track record of being a self-starter with a strong results orientation with ability to deliver to demanding deadlines. - vi) People management and leadership experience. - vii) Strong organisation skills and an appreciation of the importance of change management and digitization in the delivery of continuous improvement and reform.
+- i) Understanding of criminal law, the criminal justice system in Ireland; and domestic and international prosecution principles. - ii) Ability to quickly master wide-ranging briefs; assimilate large volumes of information and arrive at clear positions. - iii) Demonstrate strong analytical and decision making skills and the ability to manage a complex case load. - iv) Communications, networking and influencing skills, as required to operate at a senior level. - v) Experience of leadership, of facilitating high performance and addressing performance problems. - vi) A track record of working collaboratively with others within a team and with other internal and external stakeholders.